dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 **nodeSelector**
 Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet

+**fsGroupPolicy**
+Defines which FS Group policy mode to be used, Supported modes: None, File and ReadWriteOnceWithFSType

 Here is a sample specification annotated with comments to explain each field
 ```yaml
 apiVersion: storage.dell.com/v1